 One of the most common examples is the heating of cast iron manifolds to remove stubborn steel studs.

-Being dissimilar in structure, the cast iron heats and expands at a rate greater than the steel fastener.
-As a result, allowing a space to form between the two and facilitates easier removal.
-The added use of penetrating fluids that can withstand high temperatures enhancing the chances for success.
+Being dissimilar in structure, the cast iron heats and expands at a rate, greater than the steel fastener.
+As a result, allowing a space to form, between the two and facilitates easier removal.
+The added use of penetrating fluids that can withstand high temperatures, enhance the chances for success.

-If you can not use a larger bolt because of specific fit or appearance reasons?
+If you can not use a larger bolt, because of specific fit or appearance reasons?
 Well, in such cases you can obtain a Heli-coil kit or use the Time Cert Method.
-This will allow you to go back to the same size hole.
+This will allow you to machine the hole back to the same size hole.

 Now you can save time with Broken bolt and stud removing tips !

 Finally, don’t make the job worse, by turning it the wrong way.